The annual cap on the trilogy of MLB flagship trading card product releases will arrive again this fall with 2018 Topps Update baseball.

 The Topps Silver Pack program will return with dealers ready to hand out one of the special 1983-themed packs with each Hobby box and two with each Jumbo.

-The release date for 2018 Topps Update baseball is October 17.
+The release date for 2018 Topps Update baseball is October 22.
+You can see cases, boxes, sets and more on eBay by clicking here.